tombenner/nui/README.md

 FAQ
 ---

-#### Can I contribute new UI elements, style properties, themes, etc?
+#### How can I contribute?

-Absolutely!
-NUI covers a lot of ground, but there's still a large number of elements and properties that are still unsupported.
-If you've made a NUIStyle.nss theme that you really like, it'd be excellent to add it to this repo.
+Contributers are extremely appreciated!
+NUI covers a lot of ground, but there are still a number of elements and properties that are unsupported.
+Adding support for new properties is easy (take a look at [NUIButtonRenderer](https://github.com/tombenner/nui/blob/master/NUI/Core/Renderers/NUIButtonRenderer.m) for examples).
+There are also a number of exciting big features that on the [Roadmap](https://github.com/tombenner/nui/wiki/Roadmap) that are up for grabs.
+We're also always looking for new themes, so feel free to add those, too!

-#### What versions of iOS are supported?

-NUI has been tested on both iOS 5.1 and iOS 6.0.

 #### What advantages does this have over UIAppearance?

-UIAppearance is alright, but it's not intuitive, time-consuming, and it doesn't support either the granularity or number of style modifications that NUI does.
+UIAppearance is alright, but it's unintuitive, time-consuming, and it doesn't support either the granularity or number of style modifications that NUI does.
 Styling should be abstracted in a simple style sheet with simple property definitions; you shouldn't have to stare at long, nested method calls and have to dig through Apple's documentation every time you want to make a small styling modification.

+#### I have an app that uses NUI; can I add a link to it here?

+Sure!
+Feel free to add it to [Apps Using NUI](https://github.com/tombenner/nui/wiki/Apps-Using-NUI).

 #### Do you know about Pixate?